gphilipp/streaming-applications-gitops/README.md

 ![messages](images/messages.png)

+This exercise is loosely inspired from the [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example) example by the Flux team.
 If you want to go further, you can :
-- implement a production promotion workflow similar to what we've done in the previous exercise using GitHub Actions and Pull Requests.
+- implement a production promotion workflow similar to what we've done in the previous hands-on exercise using GitHub Actions and Pull Requests.
 You can find instructions on how to do so on [Promote Flux Helm Releases with GitHub Actions](https://fluxcd.io/flux/use-cases/gh-actions-helm-promotion/).
 - investigate multi-tenancy with https://github.com/fluxcd/flux2-multi-tenancy